avrech/nlp_097215/README.md

 Now, when the virtual environment is installed, you can run the following commands:
 	cd code/
-	python ex2m2.py                    - this trains Model 2 from scratch and annotate the competition file by the last updated model.
+To train Model 2 from scratch and annotate the competition file by the last updated model:
-	python ex2m2_pretrained.py    - this run a pre-trained model to reproduce the reported results.
+	python ex2m2.py
+To reproduce the reported results using a pre-trained Model 2:
+	python ex2m2_pretrained.py
-	python ex2m1.py                    - this trains Model 1 from scratch and annotate the competition file by the last updated model.
+To train Model 1 from scratch and annotate the competition file by the last updated model:
+	python ex2m1.py

 After running the code you can view the learning curve and confusion matrix in code/saved_models/<date>/
 The labeled competition files will be written to code/results/
 Running the code will not change the submmitted competition files in the main directory.